 A health and safety officer helps carry out inspections, training, and accident investigations.
 They are part of an organization’s OHS team, and in most cases, report to a health and safety supervisor or manager.

 This is a key role.
-You’ll get experience in several different aspects of OHS, from enforcing regulations to helping create new policies.
+You’ll get experience in several different aspects of OHS, from enforcing regulations to helping create new policies for production processes.

 Common responsibilities for health and safety officers include: